 - A. Portfolio: ten single-sided pages or five double-sided pages maximum - 1.
-(Three parts, 25 points total) - a) Summary of the issue, two pages maximum (5 points). - b) Bibliography (5 points). - c) Documentation of local forums (15 points).
+Three parts (25 points total) - a.
+Summary of the issue, two pages maximum (5 points). - b.
+Bibliography (5 points).

-All forums, require independent verification of when, where and to whom forums were presented, and independent verification of presentation times if more than one forum is held on the same day.

-- 2. Maximum of ten points will be deducted for exceeding the maximum number of pages and/or not including cover page containing required information. - 3.
+- 2. Documentation of local forums (15 points). - a.
+All forums, require independent verification of when, where and to whom forums were presented, and independent verification of presentation times if more than one forum is held on the same day. - 3.
+Maximum of ten points will be deducted for exceeding the maximum number of pages and/or not including cover page containing required information. - 4.
 Prior to the event, the portfolios will be judged and scored by qualified individuals using the portfolio scorecard.
 Portfolio scores will be averaged and supplied to the presentation judges after they have scored the presentation.
-Portfolio comment cards will be completed by portfolio judges and presented to the teams at the awards function. - 4.
+Portfolio comment cards will be completed by portfolio judges and presented to the teams at the awards function. - 5.
 Proper grammar, correct spelling and proper editing of text are important.
 The most current edition of The American Psychological Association (APA) style guide should be used for all research citations.
-Adherence to these editorial guidelines is expected to receive maximum points for the portfolio score. - 5.
-Total Portfolio Score: 25 points

-B. Team Presentation

-- 1. Introduction, Pro, Con and Summary of Pro and Con (20 points each, 80 points total) - 2.
+Adherence to these editorial guidelines is expected to receive maximum points for the portfolio score. - B. Team Presentation (125 points) - 1.
+Introduction, Pro, Con and Summary of Pro and Con (20 points each, 80 points total) - 2.
 Questions (25 points) Appropriate response and knowledge of the issue will be evaluated from team members' responses. - 3.
-Effectiveness of Presentation (20 points) - a) participation of each team member. - b) creative in how main points are made.
-(It makes no difference, for the "creativity" score, if team is in costume or official FFA dress.) - c) quality and power of the presentations. - d) speaks at the right pace to be clear. - e) pronunciation of words is clear and intent apparent. - f) no distracting mannerisms that affect effectiveness. - g) gestures are purposeful and effective. - h) well poised with good stage presence. - 4.
-There will be a five-point deduction from the scorecard of any team that

-- draws a conclusion supporting a pro or con viewpoint during the formal presentation.
+Effectiveness of Presentation (20 points) - a.
+Participation of each team member. - b. creative in how main points are made.
+(It makes no difference, for the "creativity" score, if team is in costume or official FFA dress.) - c. quality and power of the presentations. - d. speaks at the right pace to be clear. - e.
+Pronunciation of words is clear and intent apparent. - f.
+No distracting mannerisms that affect effectiveness. - g.
+Gestures are purposeful and effective. - h.
+Well poised with good stage presence. - 4.
+There will be a five-point deduction from the scorecard of any team that draws a conclusion supporting a pro or con viewpoint during the formal presentation.
 During the question period, students may draw a conclusion supporting a pro or con viewpoint if asked to do so by a judge. - 5.
-Presentation comment cards will be completed by presentation judges and presented to the teams at the awards function. - 6.
-Total Presentation Score: 125 points - C. Judges' ranking will be used to place teams.
-Teams will be ranked in numerical order on the basis of the final score to be determined by each judge without consultation.
-The judges' ranking of each team then shall be added, and the winner will be that team whose total highest place team, "2" to the second-place team, etc.
+Presentation comment cards will be completed by presentation judges and presented to the teams at the awards function.